 What is the process of how you have managed to grow this project?

-The core of this work is really founded in behavioural economics, which is the idea that you can influence decision making without using financial incentives.
+The core of this work is really founded in behavioral economics, which is the idea that you can influence decision-making without using financial incentives.
 Back in that story that I told about that took place in 2015, I realized that in order for me to make an impact on this problem in my hospital, I had to start with helping all physicians get waivered, get this DEA X-waiver.

-So I went back to my mentors at the Kennedy School, and my professors who are really experts in the field of behavioural economics.
-These are folks who have applied these concepts to nudge decision making, and political behavior.
+So I went back to my mentors at the Kennedy School, and my professors who are really experts in the field of behavioral economics.
+These are folks who have applied these concepts to nudge decision-making and political behavior.
 Having folks vote for one candidate or another or helping folks make decisions with regard to consumer behavior theory.
 My stance has always been: “Why are we using these tools to get politicians elected or to get people to buy products when we should use these tools to save people?”.
-This was the first experiment of trying to use behavioral science and economics, to influence decision making on physicians to get this waiver.
+This was the first experiment of trying to use behavioral science and economics, to influence decision-making on physicians to get this waiver.

-A few of the things that we did, that I’d say are really part of behavioural science, are:
+A few of the things that we did, that I’d say are really part of behavioral science, are:

 Number 1: We addressed hassle bias, which is, if the behavior is hard to do, you might have all the motivation in the world, but you just don’t follow through with it.
 Here we have this system, where you have to sign up for the waiver, there’s no clear website or place to do that.
 You need to figure out if your schedule even fits with the upcoming courses, and you also need to figure out what course you take, since there are three different versions.
 There are a lot of decisions that make it a hassle waiving process, so GetWaivered made it really simple: click this button on this website, get it added to your calendar, and you’re on the course.